Welcome to today's edition of the Rush 24-7 podcast.

 And Lott thinks it's a problem.

-So he shows up on television yesterday with uh with Chris Wallace and Senator Diane Feinstein.
+So he shows up on television yesterday with Chris Wallace and Senator Dianne Feinstein.

-And one of the questions that Wallace asked Trent Lott was this let's let's start with a controversy over talk radio, because Senator Lott, you stirred up quite a hornet's nest this week when you said talk radio is running America, we have to deal with that problem.
+And one of the questions that Wallace asked Trent Lott was this, let's start with a controversy over talk radio because Senator Lott, you started up quite a hornet's nest this week when you said talk radio is running America.

 Here was the reaction from a conservative talk show host.